Goodbye & Good Riddance

-Goodbye & Good Riddance is the debut studio album by American rapper and singer Juice Wrld.
+Goodbye & Good Riddance is the debut studio album by American rapper Juice Wrld.
 It was released on May 23, 2018, by Grade A Productions and Interscope Records.
-Production was primarily handled by Nick Mira alongside several other record producers, including Benny Blanco, Cardo, CBMix, Don Rob, Dre Moon, and Mitch Mula.
-It features a sole guest appearance from fellow American rapper Lil Uzi Vert.
-On May 28, 2021, the album was re-released to commemorate its third anniversary; the re-release includes a new song titled "734" as well as a remix of "Lucid Dreams" featuring Lil Uzi Vert (retaining his status as the sole feature), while excluding the single "Armed and Dangerous", which was featured on the December 10, 2018 Spotify and Tidal reissue of the album.
+Production was primarily handled by Nick Mira alongside several other record producers, including Benny Blanco, Cardo, CBMix, Don Rob, Dre Moon, Ghost Loft, and Mitch Mula.

+The album has been reissued multiple times, most notably to include the singles "Wasted" featuring American rapper Lil Uzi Vert and "Armed and Dangerous" on some streaming platforms.

+Goodbye & Good Riddance was praised by critics for its raw emotional honesty and cathartic energy, particularly in its depiction of heartbreak and teenage angst, with many publications listing it as one of the best albums of 2018.
+The album was also a commercial success.
+It debuted at number 15 on the Billboard 200 chart and eventually peaked at number 4.
+The album also achieved platinum status, with over 5 million units sold and streamed in the US.
+Furthermore, it spent 300 weeks on the Billboard 200 chart, making it his longest-charting album.

 Background and reissues

 In an interview with Zane Lowe on Beats 1 Radio, Juice Wrld spoke on the background of the album, stating:

 The album was originally uploaded to SoundCloud under the title Fuck You Bella; this would later be changed to Goodbye & Good Riddance, with all references to the titular Bella being removed from the tracklist.
 For example, a skit titled "Bella's Betrayal" was changed to simply "Betrayal".

-On July 10, 2018, the album was reissued to include the track “Wasted” featuring Lil Uzi Vert, which was also released as a single on the same day.
+On July 10, 2018, the album was reissued to include the track "Wasted" featuring Lil Uzi Vert, which was also released as a single on the same day.
 This edition of the album would later be released on vinyl.

 On December 10, 2018, a further reissue of the album would appear on the streaming services Spotify and Tidal.
-This exclusive edition of the album features a re-organized tracklist and includes the single “Armed and Dangerous”.
+This exclusive edition of the album features a re-organized tracklist and includes the single "Armed and Dangerous".

 On May 28, 2021, the album was re-released to commemorate its third anniversary.
-This reissue included two new tracks, one titled "734" and the other being a remix of "Lucid Dreams” featuring Lil Uzi Vert.
-“Armed and Dangerous” was excluded from this edition of the album.
+This reissue included two new tracks, one titled "734" and the other being a remix of "Lucid Dreams" featuring Lil Uzi Vert.
+"Armed and Dangerous" was excluded from this edition of the album.

+The album was once again reissued in 2023 to commemorate its fifth anniversary.
+This edition contains two new tracks, Glo'd Up and No Good.